DoctorRyner/sae/README.md

 # SAE (Solver of All Equations)

-A build tool for Idris 2 that allows you to manage dependencies and project
+A build tool for Idris 2 that allows you to manage dependencies and projects

 # Usage